Last Updated on

 But, keep the linking within Google TOS.
 Here's my point of view:

 From a SEO standpoint, most blog carnivals ask for participants to link back to the blog carnival announcement post.
 The main purpose of this should be for traffic, and not for SEO.
-To stay on Google's friendly side, you can offer a specific piece of code people should use to link back to your blog carnival announcement, and that code should include a nofollow tag like this.
+To stay on Google's friendly side, you can offer a specific piece of code people should use to link back to your blog carnival announcement, and that code should include a nofollow tag.

 So what's IN it for me?
 Traffic and more visitors…